 Assigning especially high weights to selection criteria relating to affordability and evaluating providers based the price they offer for a variety of speed tiers.
 As detailed in Req.
 2.4.2.1 of this Initial Proposal, affordability will comprise 15% of the scoring criteria.
-Providers will be scored based on the price they offer for two speed tiers: 1G/1G with a reference price at \$100, 100/20Mbps with a reference price at \$30.
+Providers will be scored based on the price they offer for either 1G/1G or 100/20Mbps: 1G/1G with a reference price at \$100 for Priority Broadband Projects, 100/20Mbps with a reference price at \$30 for Other Last-Mile Broadband Deployment Projects.